AbdulazizAlhaddab/Recommendation-Engines/README.md

 - [Seaborn](https://seaborn.pydata.org/)
 - [scikit-learn](http://scikit-learn.org/stable/)

-## Summary:
+## Overview:
-The project contains the following tasks:
+The following tasks are included in the project:
-- Exploratory Data Analysis: This part is for data exploration.
+- Exploratory Data Analysis: This section is for exploring data.
-- Rank Based Recommendations: To get started in building recommendations, I first find the most popular articles based on the most interactions.
-These are then the articles we might recommend to new users (or anyone depending on what we know about them).
+- Rank Based Recommendations: To begin constructing recommendations, I look for the most popular articles with the most interactions.
+These are the articles we might suggest to new users (or anyone depending on what we know about them).
-- User-User Based Collaborative Filtering: In order to build better recommendations for the users of IBM's platform, I look at users that are similar in terms of the items they have interacted with.
-These items could then be recommended to similar users.
+- User-User Based Collaborative Filtering: In order to develop better suggestions for IBM's platform users, I look at users who have engaged with comparable products.
+These goods could then be suggested to other users.
-- Content Based Recommendations:  Using  NLP skills, I developed a content-based recommendation system.
+- Content-Based Recommendations: I created a content-based recommendation system using NLP capabilities.
-- Matrix Factorization: Finally, I completed a machine learning approach to building recommendations.
-Using the user-item interactions, I built out a matrix decomposition.
-Using the decomposition, I got an idea of how well I can predict new articles an individual might interact with .
+- Matrix Factorization: Eventually, I finished a machine learning technique to recommendation construction.
+Making use of user-item interactions, I created a matrix decomposition.
+Using the decomposition, I was able to estimate how effectively I can predict new articles that a person could interact with.
 ## Data
 - user-item-interactions.csv: file contains user interaction.
 - articles_community.csv: file contains articles description.

 ## Acknowledgments
-I would like to thank [Udacity](https://eu.udacity.com/) for this amazing project, and [IBM](https://dataplatform.cloud.ibm.com/) for providing the data.
+I'd like to thank [Udacity](https://eu.udacity.com/) for this fantastic project and [IBM](https://dataplatform.cloud.ibm.com/) for the data.